 In non-clinical testing, the image artifact caused by the device extends less than 15 mm from the device when imaged with a gradient echo pulse sequence and a 3.0 T MRI system.
-17. CAUTION

-Federal law restricts this device to sale by, or on the order of, a physician.
+17. CAUTION Federal law restricts this device to sale by, or on the order of, a physician.

-- Physician training is required prior to use of the device, and consists of three main parts: - Webinar - Didactic session with Glaukos surgical representative Observation of surgical cases by Glaukos representative until implantation proficiency is demonstrated
+Physician training by certified Glaukos personnel is required prior to use of this device.
+Training consists of three main parts:

+- Didactic session

+- Simulated implantation of iStent

+- Supervised iStent implantation of clinical cases until implantation proficiency is demonstrated

-Manufacturer: Glaukos Corporation 229 Avenida Fabricante San Clemente, CA 92672 U.S.A.
-Tel: 949.367.9600, Fax: 949.367.9984 www.glaukos.com Toll-Free: 1-800-GLAUKOS (452-8567)
+Manufacturer: Glaukos Corporation

+229 Avenida Fabricante San Clemente, CA 92672 U.S.A Tel: 949.367.9600, Fax: 949.367.9984 www.glaukos.com Toll-Free: 1-800-GLAUKOS (452-8567)